tahoma2d/tahoma2d_docs/source/editing_curves_and_numerical_columns.rst

 .. tip:: **To open the Graph Editor in a separate window:**

     1. Make sure the option **Graph Editor Opens in Popup** is selected from the **Function Editor:** dropdown menu, in the Preferences  →  Interface window.
-(Restart OpenToonz).
+(Restart Tahoma).

     2. Click the **Function Editor Toggle** button (|schematic|) in the top bar of the Function Editor.

 .. tip:: **To open the Spreadsheet in a separate window:**

     1. Make sure the option **Spreadsheet Opens in Popup** is selected from the **Function Editor:** dropdown menu, in the Preferences  →  Interface window.
-(Restart OpenToonz).
+(Restart Tahoma).

     2. Click the **Function Editor Toggle** button (|schematic|) in the top bar of the Function Editor.

 .. tip:: **To switch between Spreadsheet and Graph Editor in the Function Editor:**

     1. Make sure the option **Toggle Between Graph Editor and Spreadsheet** is selected from the **Function Editor:** dropdown menu, in the Preferences  →  Interface window.
-(Restart OpenToonz).
+(Restart Tahoma).

     2. Click the **Function Editor Toggle** button (|schematic|) in the top bar of the Function Editor.